Diffraction

-In classical physics, the diffraction phenomenon is described by the Huygens–Fresnel principle that treats each point in a propagating wavefront as a collection of individual spherical wavelets.
-The characteristic pattern is most pronounced when a wave from a coherent source (such as a laser) encounters a slit/aperture that is comparable in size to its wavelength, as shown in the inserted image.
-This is due to the addition, or interference, of different points on the wavefront (or, equivalently, each wavelet) that travel by paths of different lengths to the registering surface.
+In classical physics, diffraction is described by the Huygens–Fresnel principle that treats each point in a propagating wavefront as a collection of individual spherical wavelets.
+The patterns are due to the summation over different points on the wavefront (or, equivalently, each wavelet) that travel by paths of different lengths to the registering surface.
 If there are multiple closely spaced openings, a complex pattern of varying intensity can result.
+Other types of apertures or obstacles lead to different patterns, some of which are described later on this page.

-These effects also occur when a light wave travels through a medium with a varying refractive index, or when a sound wave travels through a medium with varying acoustic impedance – all waves diffract, including gravitational waves, water waves, and other electromagnetic waves such as X-rays and radio waves.
-Furthermore, quantum mechanics also demonstrates that matter possesses wave-like properties and, therefore, undergoes diffraction (which is measurable at subatomic to molecular levels).
+These effects occur when a light wave travels through a medium with a varying refractive index, or when a sound wave travels through a medium with varying acoustic impedance – all waves diffract, including gravitational waves, water waves, and other electromagnetic waves such as X-rays, radio waves as well as matter waves such as electrons and neutrons.
+It plays a role in many areas, ranging from security devices on credit cards to methods of determining the atomic structure of materials at the nanoscale.

+Italian scientist Francesco Maria Grimaldi coined the word diffraction and was the first to record accurate observations of the phenomenon in 1660.
+After that various equivalent formulations were derived; mathematically, diffraction is explained by solving the wave equation for electromagnetic waves, or Schroedinger's equation for matter waves, in some cases with relativistic corrections.